-- Emerging: Young professionals with internship or first job experience under their belt aspiring to become writers, directors, producers, animators and other production positions, with the goal of feeding them into diversity programs at major studios, networks and production companies.
+- Emerging: Professionals with a minimum of internship or first job experience, aspiring to become writers, directors, cinematographers, editors, producers, animators and other production positions, with the goal of expanding their network and connecting them to opportunities at major studios, networks, organizations and production companies.

 - Excellent communication and organizational skills are strongly preferred, and participants should exhibit leadership skills to complete their own projects.

-- The value of this summer lab program is thousands of dollars.
+- The value of this Lab is thousands of dollars.
 However, there is no cost to participate in this competitive program.

 - While people at all income levels are encouraged to apply, extra consideration will be given to people on SSI, SNAP and TANF.

 - RespectAbility will provide ASL interpreters for all educational and related networking events during Lab program hours, and welcomes other accommodations requests.